smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Observability.md

 - Enhanced source tracking with commit annotations
 - Updated MonitoringService section to reflect refactoring that extracted alert handling to AlertingService
 - Added documentation for the new AlertingService class and its integration with MonitoringService
+- Added comprehensive documentation for new logging transports (OTLP, File, Redis, Console)
+- Documented the LogProcessor architecture for managing multiple transports
 - Maintained all technical content while updating references

 ## Table of Contents